isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 Note that if this ListGrid is not [bound to a dataSource](#attr-listgriddatasource) it can not be filtered.
 In this case the context menu option to show the filterEditor will not be displayed even if `canShowFilterEditor` is true.

-Enabling [filter via AI](#attr-listgridfilterviaaimode) forces this setting to true.

 ### Groups

 - filterEditor